 The Sakip Sabanci International Research Award includes $20,000 for the first prize, $10,000 for the second, and $5,000 for the third.
-An independent, international jury, whose members will be announced in autumn 2007, will select the prize winners.
+An independent, international jury will select the prize winners.
 The Award is jointly administered by the Brookings Institution and the Trustees of Sabanci University, Istanbul.

 Conditions for the competition are:

 - All entries must be new and original works, not published previously in any form.

 - Essays must be approximately 8000 words, including title, citations, and footnotes.